fbpx

 By repurposing shipping containers for dangerous goods storage, businesses can reduce their environmental impact.
 These containers minimize the need for new construction materials, lower carbon emissions, and can be recycled at the end of their lifecycle, contributing to a more sustainable construction process.

 Businesses should ensure the container meets Australian standards for the specific class of dangerous goods they intend to store.
-Considerations include the container’s design, ventilation, resistance to materials, and security features to prevent unauthorized access.
+Considerations include the container’s design, ventilation, resistance to materials, and security features to prevent unauthorised access.

 Latest from our Blog